You are located in service: Public Key Certificates

 Client-Zertifikat beantragen

-4. Check whether the email address for which you want to request a certificate is activated
+4. Check whether the email address for which you want to request a certificate is present

-• The network contact person at your institute has to add your email address into the RA-Portal.
+• The network contact person at your institute has to add your email address into RA-Portal.

 • They have to trigger the sending of a challenge email to you.
 A challenge email is sent from "ra-portal-noreply@itc.rwth-aachen.de" with Subject "[RA-Portal] Freischaltung für / Access for <email>" and is digitally signed.